JSE ends the week firmer amid mixed international peers

 Blantyre — Malawi will allow airlines and schools to resume operations from September 1, as it seeks to limit the economic and social damage from its coronavirus lockdown, authorities said on Thursday.

 Schools and airports have been closed since March, when the government imposed a lockdown to try to contain the epidemic...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.